olpata/nodejs_usermanager/readme.txt

 -works singup and singin
 -loging attemps of login/login create

-**TODO - check and update - some packages not using - efj,promise,sqlite?
+**TODO - move to angular or react from hbs - prooblem with small transformation input data for view-page **TODO - check and update - some packages not using - efj,promise,sqlite?
 **TODO - check migration and use install
 **TODO - use flag remember me to auth by cookie